saml1087/github-tutorial/README.md

 Commit the changes permanently by using `git commit -m "message"` .
 Some basic commands:
 * git init - initializes a directory as a git repository
+* git add - adds the file to staging area
+* git commit -m - commits the file into the repository and stores it.